Package {ggforestplotR}

 left_columns

 Optional explicit columns to place on the left side of the forest plot.
-Accepts names such as "term" and "n", or positions 1:4 corresponding to term, n, estimate, and p.
+Accepts built-in names such as "term", "n", "events", "estimate", "ci", and "p", arbitrary original dataframe columns, or numeric positions in the supplied data. "conf.low" and "conf.high" are accepted as aliases for "ci".

 right_columns

 Optional explicit columns to place on the right side of the forest plot.
-Accepts names such as "estimate" and "p", or positions 1:4 corresponding to term, n, estimate, and p.
+Accepts built-in names such as "estimate", "ci", and "p", arbitrary original dataframe columns, or numeric positions in the supplied data. "conf.low" and "conf.high" are accepted as aliases for "ci".

 term_header